 A development opportunity for aspiring directors, facilitators and producers.
 You will receive training in creative leadership, work with staff from across the theatre and gain hands on experience on projects throughout the year.
 You will speciailise as either a director, facilitator or producer.

 Brand new for 2017, our Communicators are transforming into the Digital Content Creators!
 This group will share the work of the Young Company and the Royal Exchange through film-making, photography, social media, blogs and digital media.
 You will promote productions made by the Young Company as well as gaining backstage access to capture the life of the Royal Exchange on the Main Stage, in the Studio and across the building.
-You will work alongside our in-house marketing team as well as training with professional film-makers and at the Apple Store.
+You will work alongside our in-house marketing team as well as training with professional film-makers.

 All sessions offer practical approaches to performing, introducing you to a variety of techniques and encouraging you to develop in the areas you are most interested in.
 The Young Company specialises in making theatre with ensembles and sessions will explore what it means to work in a large group on stage.
 Alongside professional directors, you will develop a foundation of performance skills including physicality, approaches to script, vocal technique, devising and improvisation as well as exploring specialist areas such as clowning and physical theatre.